dxw/playbook/_includes/sections/who-we-are.md

 should do things, not a substitute for one.
 So don’t make changes unless they reflect our shared agreement about how things are going to be done.

-This document is also public, because there is very little about our process that cannot be open.
+This document is also public, because there is little about our process that cannot be open.
 But there will be some things that should be private.
 So don't forget that changes here get published to the world.